-The reality is that you will rarely, if ever, be given more than what you have the courage to ask for.
-So don’t dilute down your requests in order to minimise the possibility of being turned down.
+The reality is that you will rarely, if ever, be given more than what you dare to ask for.
+So don’t dilute down your requests to minimise the possibility of being turned down.
 Think about what your ideal outcome would be and then confidently, courageously, ask for it.
 Not in an entitled way.
 Not in an aggressive way.
 But in a way that conveys that you know your worth.

 Whilst you may not always get what you want (whether it is an increase in pay or a new project at work) you will nearly always end up with more than you would have received otherwise had you not been bold in your request.

 Be specific about what you want and when you want it

 In life, the biggest reason for unmet expectations is a lack of understanding of exactly what it was that we expected.
 Asking someone to do something “soon” can be interpreted in all sorts of ways.

 For a request to be more easily met it’s not just “what” you’d like, but also the time frame in which you want it.
 That is, both a clear and unambiguous “what” and “when.”
 For example, “Could you please get the monthly overtime report to me by 2 pm Friday?”
 It’s unreasonable to expect to get what you want if people are not given clear information.

 Those things you hold important to you, your values are your drivers in life.
 So think before you ask for what you need.
 What is important to you about the outcome you want?
 It’s these things that will give you the impetus to continue forward and the momentum to be bold, direct and ask for what you want and give you the confidence to just ask.

 Jo and I have enabled 1000’s of people to get the inner confidence and skills and make an incredible and positive impact on their lives.
 We’ve run hugely empowering confidence acceleration events in London to a packed audience and virtually everybody who attended wants to bring along their friends and family!
 Contact us to find out when the next event is.